tony-aw/subsets/README.md

-  - For sub-set operations that just change values in-place (similar to the \[\<- and \[\[\<- methods) the user can choose a method that modify the object by *reference*, or choose a method that return a *deep copy*.
+  - For sub-set operations that just change values in-place (similar to the \[\<- and \[\[\<- methods) the user can choose a method that modifies the object by *reference*, or choose a method that returns a *deep copy*.

 - *Careful handling of names and other attributes*:

-  - Sub-setting object by index names returns ALL indices with that name, not just the first.
+  - Sub-setting an object by index names returns ALL indices with that name, not just the first.

   - Data.frame-like objects (see supported classes below) are forced to have unique column names.

-  - Selecting non-existing names always gives an error.

   - Attributes of data.frame-like objects (see supported classes below) are always preserved when sub-setting.

   - For other object types, the user can specify whether to preserve Attributes, or use R’s `[` attribute behaviour (i.e. drop most attributes).
-This is to ensure compatibility with R packages that create their own attribute behaviour for sub-setting.
+This is to ensure compatibility with R-packages that create their own attribute behaviour for sub-setting.

-- *Support a wide variety of data types*:
+- *Support a wide variety of S3 classes*:

-  - Support vector-like (atomic) objects (vectors, matrices, arrays).
+  - Support atomic objects (vectors, matrices, arrays).

+  - Support factors.

   - Support lists.

-  - Support factors.

   - Support the following data.frame-like objects: data.frame,
     data.table, tibble, and tidytable class, and objects derived from